Hanover-CS/HC24-Luuk-Crawford-Senior-Project/docs/proposal.md

 Chipotle's menu loads as [a series of labeled pictures](https://github.com/Hanover-CS/HC24-Luuk-Crawford-Senior-Project/assets/32851596/74963349-cc17-45be-864e-66513fdf3f63) showing each of the kinds of items.
 And once an item is selected, it then loads the options specific for that menu item.

-I think a screen like this would be good for people to choose what item they want.
-If I make it a scrolling list I can add and remove available items to fit the current menu without redesigning the interface.
-I could add temporary images as well from the internet that look similar to what we get at the underground.
+One option would be to just recreate the [ordering sheets](https://github-production-user-asset-6210df.s3.amazonaws.com/32851596/250412801-19be7b5f-ed5d-42bb-882a-7042fcce4b22.jpg) with the same format but digital but I think a screen more similar to Chipotle would be better if I included pictures.
+Using a scrolling list also means I can add and remove available items to fit the current menu without redesigning the interface.

 Chipotle's customization of orders is done by having the customer select which items to include, with meant being [split into half portions](https://github.com/Hanover-CS/HC24-Luuk-Crawford-Senior-Project/assets/32851596/76fddee4-b6bc-4153-ac04-6c2a0af3affb) if two are selected.

 I would like to have a list of toppings presented in a similar mannar once an item is chosen.
-And a side selection if available on that item.
+Basically checkboxes next to the options or the topping buttons being highlighted if selected.

 Chipotle takes the possible customizations further with [the quantity of an ingredient options with ability to put it on the side](https://github.com/Hanover-CS/HC24-Luuk-Crawford-Senior-Project/assets/32851596/aa747fa0-f0eb-485d-9742-ce18ebf854f0).
 This would add a level of complexity I don't think I will be able to support in this amount of time.

 Chipotle gives the option to add other items to the order.
-Since mealswipes only support one main item I will likely just have a confirm order button after its customization.
+Since mealswipes only support one main item I will likely just have a confirm order button after a single item's customization.

 Once an order is confirmed the next screen would have something to keep track of the order if I get server communication both ways working.

+### Server